 Title Qualifications Component area details Assoc.
-Director: FT Faculty CORE 1000 Ignite Seminar (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Demonstrated background in national best practices for Instructor training / qualification: facilitating undergraduate first-year experiences, including Determined by Assoc.
-Director / Core Director / UUCC in consultation with the the transition from HS to college and transfer student School for Professional Studies and the Madrid Campus experience Assessment / component modifications: Undertaken and approved by Assoc.
+Director: FT Faculty CORE 1000 Ignite Seminar (appropriate disciplinary area or expertise) Teaching credit: follows course instructor Demonstrated background in national best Instructor training / qualification: practices for facilitating undergraduate first-year Determined by Assoc.
+Director / Core Director / UUCC in consultation with the School experiences, including the transition from HS to for Professional Studies and the Madrid Campus college and transfer student experience Assessment / component modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the School for Professional Studies and the Madrid Campus Assoc.
-Director: FT Faculty / Staff CORE 1500 / Self in Contemplation experience / CORE 3500 Cura Personalis (appropriate disciplinary area or expertise) and "Reflection-in-Action" Core attribute Sequence Demonstrated background in national best practices for Teaching credit: follows course instructor facilitating undergraduate experiences related to Mission Instructor training / qualification: and Identity, student wellness, vocational discernment Determined by Assoc.
-Director / Core Director / UUCC in consultation with the and/or experiential learning School for Professional Studies and the Madrid Campus Assessment / component modifications: Undertaken and approved by Assoc.
+Director: FT Faculty / Staff CORE 1500 / Self in Contemplation experience / CORE 3500 Cura Personalis (appropriate disciplinary area or expertise) and "Reflection-in-Action" Core attribute Sequence Demonstrated background in national best Teaching credit: follows course instructor practices for facilitating undergraduate experiences Instructor training / qualification: related to Mission and Identity, student wellness, Determined by Assoc.
+Director / Core Director / UUCC in consultation with the School vocational discernment and/or experiential for Professional Studies and the Madrid Campus learning Assessment / component modifications: Undertaken and approved by Assoc.
 Director / Core Director / UUCC in consultation with the School for Professional Studies and the Madrid Campus